-With the recent NoSQL movement there are several alternative data storage solutions available compared to the traditional relational databases.
 In this article, author Srinath Perera discusses the various data storage options and what to consider when choosing each of these solutions.
+11

-Opinions about ORMs vary widely.
-Some see it as an essential tool for simplifying data access while others claim it greatly increases complexity while robbing applications of much needed performance.
+Some see ORMs as an essential tool for simplifying data access while others claim it is needless complexity.
 Sam Saffron and Rob Conery have found a middle ground in what’s known as a Micro ORM.
+5

 OO7J is a Java version of the original OO7 benchmark (written in C++).
 This project includes benchmarking ORM tools.
 We recently interviewed OO7J's creator Pieter van Zyl about the project.

 This article explores tuning techniques for Hibernate applications, focusing on poorly documented topics, such as inheritance mapping, second level cache and enhanced sequence identifier generators.
 2